Y0annD/jeelight/README.md

 `Jeelight` is a simple implementation of [Yeelight Inter operation specification](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).
 The aim of jeelight is to manage for you the discovery and communication with differents `Yeelight` devices.

+# Requirement

+To use the Lib, you need to have oppened the developer mode in your bulb.

+To do this, open your `Yeelight` mobile application,
+	- Click in the button that look like an Ùp Arrow`
+	- Check that the button `Control on local network` is checked

 ## Discovering devices

 The device discovery is based on `SSDP protocol`.